-I would like to thank Minister for Environment, Climate and Communications, Mr Eamon Ryan.
-I also express my appreciation to Mr Mark Griffin, Secretary General of the Department, Mr Paul Bolger, Assistant Secretary General and Ms Jenny O'Hora, Principal Officer and the other officers of the Department for their support and advice.
+On behalf of the Board, I would like to express our thanks to the Minister for the Environment, Climate and Communications, Mr Eamon Ryan.
+Ms. Oonagh Buckley, Secretary General of the Department, Ms Lisa Keyes, Assistant Secretary General and Mr. Anthony Rourke, Ms Fiona McElhatton and Ms Jenny O'Hora,

+Principal Officers and the other Officers of the Department who have, as always, been a source of advice and support throughout the year, which is greatly appreciated.

-Over the year, the Company interacted on a regular basis on governance matters with the NewERA division of the National Treasury Management Agency and the Department of Public Expenditure and Reform.
-I wish to thank the officials in NewERA and the various officials in the Department for their support during the year.
+Bord na Móna engages on a regular basis on governance matters with the NewERA division of the National Treasury Management Agency and the Department of Public Expenditure, National Development Plan Delivery and Reform.
+I thank the Officials in NewERA and the various Officials in that Department for their ongoing support.